 We have an ultrasonic scaler as well as a dental drill, like the equipment used in human dental practices.
 This enables us to scale and polish your pet’s teeth under general anaesthetic.
 We also have the equipment available for taking dental x-rays and can extract teeth if needed.

-The build-up of plaque and tartar on your pet’s teeth can lead to infection in the gums and roots, which is why it is important to get them checked.
+The build-up of plaque and tartar on your pet’s teeth can lead to infection in the gums and roots, which is why it is so important to get them checked.

 Scaling tartar from the teeth and polishing the surfaces will get the mouth back to almost new if no extractions are necessary.
 Loose teeth and any with infected roots should be removed, as should teeth with significant feline odontoclastic resorption lesions (FORLs) in cats.